 In the BBB, the Senate will likely debate provisions the House passed on paid leave for workers that are opposed by Sen. Manchin, which would bounce the bill back to the House to approve with another vote.
 Also up in the air is lifting the cap on state and local tax (SALT) deductions, a measure favored by over two dozen bipartisan House members and led by a conservative House Democratic caucus.

 Thank you for reading!
-If you’re glad this inside-the-Beltway information is easily findable online for anyone to read, please help our nonprofit newsroom continue our investigative reporting by making a donation.
+If you’re glad this inside-the-Beltway information is easily findable online for anyone to read, please help our nonprofit newsroom continue our investigative reporting by subscribing.
 Reader support keeps us going.